Scriptor25/CScript/README.md

 ## Setup

-Clone or download the repo and use the CScript-Installer for installation
+Clone or download the repo and open the VS project file in VisualStudio 2022 or later.

 ## Run

+Download the latest released installer and execute it.
+On installation you can select if you want to also install the source within the installation folder.